 Author: Lachlan Bush Date Posted:21 October 2020

 You've just broken into the gigging scene after lots of practice and tryouts.
-That big gig is coming up so you change your strings. you start your first song but somethings wrong.
-The guitars out of tune. how? is the guitar low quality? maybe the new strings are bad?
+That big gig is coming up so you decide to change your strings.
+You start your first song but something is wrong...
+The guitar is already out of tune!
+But how?
+Is the guitar low quality?
+Maybe the new strings are bad?

 Let me explain.
 When you tune up to a note, the string is being pulled by the machine head, with the string, the bridge, the headstock, and machine heads all being under equal pressure.

 When you tune down to the note, there are a few problems that go on.